davaya/openc2-jadn/jadn-v2.0.md

 each element in the source collection and incrementing the count of that element in the destination.
 Because Map keys must be unique, a collection of key:value pairs that supports duplicate keys is modeled as a Bag of pairs.

-5. **Map:**
-A Map value is a collection of key:value pairs where the keys are a Set.
-Each key and each value may be any type.

-6. **OrderedMap:**
-An OrderedMap value is a collection of key:value pairs where the keys are an OrderedSet.
-Each key and each value may be any type.

 **Compound types**